 IMAGE CREDITS & LINKS

 All images scanned by Sweet Jane from TWEN July 1967.
 All photographs by Francis R. Hoff.
 Except for the Old England Look Book which is courtesy of The House of Accurist.
-Discover more about the invention and evolution of the wristwatch, and you view another collection of Vintage Old England Watches courtesy of Andrew Sandoval cometothesunshine.podomatic.com And finally, links to some of my other posts about Pop Fashion Design: Pop Style (1965); The Picture of Fashion (1972); Pop Fashion (1971); Geometric Pop Design's by John Kloss (1966); John Stephen of Carnaby Street - Womenswear; Rave Magazine How We Made Princess Anne a Mod (1966); and my book review of Mr Freedom Tommy Roberts British Design Hero by Paul Gorman.
+Discover more about the invention and evolution of the wristwatch.
+View another collection of vintage Old England Watches, courtesy of Andrew Sandoval cometothesunshine.podomatic.com.
+And finally, links to some of my other posts about Pop Fashion Design: Pop Style (1965); The Picture of Fashion (1972); Pop Fashion (1971); Geometric Pop Design's by John Kloss (1966); John Stephen of Carnaby Street - Womenswear; Rave Magazine How We Made Princess Anne a Mod (1966).
+And finally, my book review of Mr Freedom Tommy Roberts British Design Hero by Paul Gorman.